 Hi everyone =)

 What else is there to do on a rainy, wet, Vancouver day?
 I had already baked a batch of fresh, delicious hot chocolate cocoa cookies and made a big bowl of spicy chicken stew.
-The next logical step was to obviously experiment with different eye liner looks!
-This was also my first time using a DSLR camera for my pictures, can you notice the quality difference? =D
+The next logical step was to obviously experiment with different eye liner looks.

 As you may all know, my makeup always consists of liquid eyeliner.
 I’ve been using it for many years now, and over the years, the style of my eyeliner has changed depending on the occasion or my mood.